soi-20/brains/_pages/strategy.md

 > For most of history,  success meant control of scarce resources.
 Increasingly the games that matter are not zero-sum.Increasingly you win not by fighting to get control of a scarce resource, but by having new ideas and building new things. - Paul Graham

 Remember, business models are less durable than they used to be.
 Experts bad at telling you what you shouldn't do and what you should do.
+If your business fits in a market design by someone else, your done.
+Pepsi never catches Coke.
+Bing never catches Google.
+The real one is can you design a market that you can dominate?

 ![Alt text](https://c1.staticflickr.com/1/815/40193081565_8dc7678b8a_c.jpg)